AnanyaSharma18/AnanyaSharma18/README.md

 - 👩🏽‍💻 I’m a software engineer in the making.
 - 👩🏻‍🎓 Studying Information Technology at Banasthali Vidyapith, India
-- 🌱 I’m currently learning about HTML, CSS,JS, C++,C, Python
+- 🌱 I’m currently learning about Blockchain and Go.
 - 🎨 Working as a Graphic Designer
 - 📚 Currently learning about the world of [Quantum Computing](https://www.newyorker.com/magazine/2022/12/19/the-world-changing-race-to-develop-the-quantum-computer) and Microsoft Excel